universedocs/Universe-Docs/README.md

 ## Document does not need Natural Language Processing (NLP)

+On the left the existing editor need NLP to use AI, where as the right Universe Docs editor doesn't need NLP to use AI.

 ![Universe Docs no need NLP](https://github.com/universedocs/Universe-Docs/blob/master/IMG_0093.jpg)

 ## Looks like a disadvantage but not like that